-The MAX14691-MAX14693 adjustable overvoltage, undervoltage, and overcurrent protection devices guard systems against overcurrent faults in addition to positive overvoltage and reverse-voltage faults.
-When used with an optional external pMOSFET, the devices also protect downstream circuitry from voltage faults up to +58V, -60V (for -60V external pFET rating).
-The devices feature a low, $31m\Omega$ , on-resistance integrated FET.
+The MAX17525 adjustable overvoltage, undervoltage, and overcurrent protection device guards systems against overcurrent faults in addition to positive overvoltage and reverse-voltage faults.
+When used with an optional external pMOSFET, the device also protects downstream circuitry from voltage faults up to +60V, -60V (for -(60V +VOUT) external pFET rating).
+The device features a low, 31m $\Omega$ , on-resistance integrated FET.

-During startup, the devices are designed to charge large capacitances on the output in a continuous mode for applications where large reservoir capacitors are used on the inputs to downstream devices.
-Additionally, the devices feature a dual-stage, current-limit mode in which the current is continuously limited to 1x, 1.5x, and 2x the programmed limit, respectively, for a short time after startup.
-This enables faster charging of large loads during startup.
+During startup, the MAX17525 is designed to charge large capacitances on the output in a continuous mode for applications where large reservoir capacitors are used on the inputs to downstream devices.
+Two additional part options that feature a dual-stage, current-limit mode in which the current is continuously limited to 1.5x and 2x the programmed limit are available upon request.
+These options enable faster charging of large load capacitances during startup.

-The MAX14691-MAX14693 also feature reverse-current and overtemperature protection.
-The devices are available in a 20-pin (5mm x 5mm) TQFN package and operate over the -40°C to 125°C temperature range.
+The MAX17525 also features reverse-current and overtemperature protection.
+The device is available in a 20-pin (5mm x 5mm) TQFN package and operate over the -40°C to $125^{\circ}$ C temperature range.